ENCCS/julia-for-hpc/content/MPI.rst

             3. ``{rank 0 : [1,2,3], rank 1 : [4,5,6], rank 2 : [7,8], rank 3 : [9,10]}``
             4. Yes, load balancing is an issue becase all ranks do not get equal amount of work.
             5. It will depend on the load balancing!
 With e.g. 2 ranks, both ranks will have equal work and the performance will be very close to the :meth:`pmap` solution with 2 workers.
+With 4 ranks, the load-balancing will be poorer for this MPI solution and it will perform worse than :meth:`pmap`.
+            6. Splitting vector (or array) indices between MPI tasks is a common construct and useful to know well.
+In this case, however, it's overkill.
+It will be enough to divide ``num_points`` evenly between the ranks.

       .. tab:: Compact